shovansarkarece/css/Flexbox/flexbox.md

 - **6) align-content:**
 - **We can only use align-content when we specifically use flex-wrap, neither it is impossible to use.**
 - **Aligns multiple lines of flex items when there is extra space along the cross axis.**
+- **This property only takes effect on multi-line flexible containers, where flex-wrap is set to either wrap or wrap-reverse).**
 - **Values: flex-start, flex-end, center, space-between, space-around, stretch.**
 - **align-content: flex-start | flex-end | center | space-between | space-around | space-evenly | stretch | start | end ; always apply to parent not to children.**
 - **Syntax:**